teretzdev/FilmAgent/README.md

    The production-ready files will be available in the `client/build` directory.

+5. If you encounter issues with the development server, ensure that the backend API server is running and accessible at `http://localhost:8000`.
+You can configure the API endpoint in the frontend code if necessary.

+6. For deploying the production build, copy the contents of the `client/build` directory to your web server's root directory.
+Ensure that the server is configured to serve static files correctly.

 ## 🌈 Case Study

 ### What does Multi-Agent Collaboration do?